pingcap/blog/tidb-dm-architecture-design-and-implementation-principles.md

 - dmctl

-    - The command line tool used to manage both the TiDB-DM cluster and data replication tasks after connecting to DM-master.
+    - The command line tool used to manage both the TiDB DM cluster and data replication tasks after connecting to DM-master.

 ## Implementation principles

-Now, I’ll introduce TiDB-DM’s implementation principles in detail.
+Now, I’ll introduce TiDB DM’s implementation principles in detail.

 ### Data migration process

-A single TiDB-DM cluster can perform multiple data replication tasks simultaneously.
+A single TiDB DM cluster can perform multiple data replication tasks simultaneously.
 For each task, it can be split into multiple subtasks undertaken by many DM-worker nodes.
 Each DM-worker node is responsible for replicating the data of the corresponding upstream MySQL instance.

 The following diagram shows the data migration process of a single subtask of data replication on each DM-worker node.